xitop/edzed/README.md

 ## Project status

-After one year of development on github, we are getting near the point of having a stable API and a complete feature set.
+We are preparing to change the status from "beta" to "stable" in May 2021.

-The first stable release is expected in May 2021.
+21.4.22 is a release candidate.

 ## Documentation